excid3/rails/guides/source/getting_started.md

 Caching Products
 ----------------

-Sometimes you may need to cache parts of a page for performance and Rails provides functionality to make this easy with Solid Cache, a database-backed cache store, that is included by default.
+Sometimes caching specific parts of a page can improve performance.
+Rails simplifies this process with Solid Cache, a database-backed cache store that comes included by default.

 Using the `cache` method, we can store HTML in the cache.
 Let's cache the header in `app/views/products/show.html.erb`.